Mudbill/dds-lwjgl/README.md

 DDSFile file = new DDSFile("path/to/file");
 ```

 This will immediately load the file at the given path.
-You can also supply a `File` or a `FileInputStream`.
+You can also supply a `File` or `InputStream`.
 Optionally use the `loadFile` method after initializing the object if you prefer.

 To get the texture data and load it into OpenGL, you can do something like this: